hobbsy/snippets/how-to-run-snap-on-wsl2-ubuntu.md

 You can also select "Read/write files on removable storage devices" in the permissions for get-iplayer in the Ubuntu Software/Snap Store desktop application (if available) after installation.
 If your removable device is mounted in another location, you may be able to use a bind mount to access it somewhere under your home directory.

 ```
+actually that might not be relevant as I am not upgrading from a PPA install to a snap install...

 **Futher reading/bookmarks:**